vibeswithkk/ZENITH/Result_Notebook/Result_notebookZenith_JAX_Phase_1_Validation.md

-ini adalah hasil dari test di Notebook : https://colab.research.google.com/github/vibeswithkk/ZENITH/blob/main/notebooks/zenith_jax_phase1_validation.ipynb
+This is the result of the test on the Notebook from: https://colab.research.google.com/github/vibeswithkk/ZENITH/blob/main/notebooks/zenith_jax_phase1_validation.ipynb

 # STEP 1: Clean install from GitHub (specific commit with all fixes)